jnnilson/jnnilson/README.md

 <p>So I thought of what game I could make that's simple, relaxing and no one has done before with an eye on starting an entire company building games for this new sector.
 I came up with practice putting and wrote a very simple, one hole, <b><a href="https://jnnilson.github.io/JustPutting/">Proof of Concept</a></b> to show what such a game would look like.
 Currently no mobile Golf App let's you just practice putting, there's either Mini-Golf which isn't really putting or complete golf simulators like Golden Tee which only let you putt while you're on a green during round of golf.</p>

 <p>Intrigued at seeing casual games go mainstream, I stepped back and saw the potential of a <b>larger business making an entire suite of hybrid-casual games</b>.
-I came up with the business name <b>JustRelaxing</b> for the hybrid-casual, anti-stress mobile game sector which arguably is about to take off.
+I came up with the business name <b>JustRelaxing</b>.
 So if you're an Angle Investor or VC and want to get ahead of the curve feel free to reach out to me on <a href="https://www.linkedin.com/in/john-nilson-1978ab9/">LinkedIn</a>.
 I have over 20 years of experience in the software industry and can deliver great software fast.</p>

 <p><h3>Credibility</h3></p>